JStans12/professional_skills/Collaboration.md

 ## Before the project starts:
 * How to establish safe environments to conduct straightforward and productive communication
-* [Define the Relationship (DTR)](https://docs.google.com/document/d/1zMtgWhODQuP3KBNhrg6PtmPUkw0DIskqgggeyEzYZi4/edit?usp=sharing) It is an expectation of every students begins a paired or group project with DTR.
-Module 1 students are required to include a DTR memo in their portfolio to demonstrate this expectation was met.
+* [Define the Relationship (DTR)](https://docs.google.com/document/d/1zMtgWhODQuP3KBNhrg6PtmPUkw0DIskqgggeyEzYZi4/edit?usp=sharing) It is an expectation that every student begins a paired or group project with DTR.
+Module 1 students are required to include a DTR memo in their portfolio to demonstrate that this expectation was met.

 ## During the project:
 * Regular Retros/Agile Practices